LoyolaChicagoCS/ssl/source/apply.rst

 The first meeting is designed to see if an applicant would be a good fit for the lab.
 The questions that will be asked will test their character and not their knowledge of Computer Science or affiliated fields.

-The second meeting is meant for the applicant to get approval from the Loyola University Chicago Computer Science Staff.
+The second meeting is meant for the applicant to get approval from the |LUC| Computer Science Staff.
 Questions asked during this meeting, if any, will be left to the professor or mentor.

 After completing both meetings, an applicant becomes a member of |SSL| and can begin attending research meetings as well as be officially be listed on projects on the |SSL| website.